Polynomial-Time Algorithms for Counting and Sampling Markov Equivalent DAGs with Applications

 Note that when calling the function \texttt{sample} for an input graph $G$, it is only necessary to know for each node $v$ in a certain clique-tree $\mathcal{T}$, the following information: the set $\mathrm{FP}(v, \mathcal{T})$ and

 Moreover, in a single run of the counting algorithm (Algorithm~\ref{alg:cliquepicking}) these terms are computed for $G$ and all possible recursive subcalls.
-Hence, we propose that in a preprocessing step the counting algorithm is performed once, storing these information.
+Hence, in a preprocessing step we perform the counting algorithm once, storing these information.

 For the implementation of line~\ref{line:drawclique}, we hence need to draw from a categorical distribution with known weights over the nodes of clique-tree $\mathcal{T}$.
-This is possible in constant time $O(1)$ using the Alias Method~\citep{walker1974new,vose1991linear} assuming that the preprocessing includes the computation of a so-called Alias Table.
+This is possible in constant time $\mathcal{O}(1)$ using the Alias Method~\citep{walker1974new,vose1991linear} assuming that the preprocessing includes the computation of a Alias Table.
 As this is possible in linear-time in the number of categories, there is no computational overhead.